float3/float3.github.io/quartz-local/comments/README.md

 it.
 The other two are there because the first can fail for reasons the reader cannot fix.

 The first two need a GitHub account.
-In exchange they need nothing else: no name to type, no picture to upload, no key to keep — the account is the identity.
+But they need nothing else: no name to type, no picture to upload, no key to keep — the account provides the identity.

 ## Where the files live